wradlib/wradlib.github.io/posts/2019/wradlib_release_1_5_0.md

     In this example we show how our implementation combines all 20 files (two moments, 10 sweeps) into one xarray powered structure, which can be exported to single CfRadial2 or ODIM_H5 volume files.
     For exploitung `dask` for lazy/parallelized processing the `chunk` keyword can be used to transparently use dask with xarray.

-    We encourage all users to dive into Xarray based processing as wradlib will continuously update it's codebase utilizing Xarray based processing.
+    We encourage all users to dive into Xarray based processing as  {{wradlib}}  will continuously update it's codebase utilizing Xarray based processing.

 - **xarray wrapper for RADOLAN data**